Friends of Bahia Honda

 The beaches of Bahia Honda State Park became a part of our almost daily lives.
 Before joining The Friends of Bahia Honda State Park, my wife and I would volunteer often, cleaning the beach and speaking with park visitors.
 Giving back to Bahia Honda State Park is the least that we can do, since it has given us so much.

-I have served on the board of directors almost since the inception of the FOBHSP and currently serve as the Secretary.
+I have served on the board of directors almost since the inception of the FOBHSP.
 Being involved with special events, giving interpretive tours and working side by side with fellow volunteers and park staff is satisfying.
 I welcome others to join us.

 Board Member